ashfordneil/units/README.md

 # units
-A simple, hopefully platform independent, unit testing framework for C.
+A simple unit test framework for C applications in posix systems.